 If you are a survivor of sexual abuse or assault, you can heal the damage that’s left over in the wake—negative thoughts, negative beliefs, even trauma that is stored in your body.
 In my opinion, EMDR can help survivors of sexual abuse and assault in a way that no other treatment can.
 It’s fast and forever—results are maintained and actually improve (according to research and clinical experience).

-If you or someone you know is interested in seeing if EMDR might be a good fit, feel free to reach out for a free Congruence Consultation.
-The assessment takes less than 25 minutes, and then you could very well be on your way to a better life.
+If you or someone you know is interested in seeing if EMDR might be a good fit, feel free to reach out for a free consultation.
+After a short visit, you could very well be on your way to a better life.
 We can’t undo the past, but we can transform how you live in the future.

 With care and the utmost respect,